jacoelho/getter/README.md

 }
 ```

-Although it is an ideomatic solution it gets annoying and prune to error if you are working with multiple nested structured and you may end-up with something like:
+Although it is an idiomatic solution, it gets old really fast and prune to error if you are working with multiple nested structures.
+The end solution may end-up with something like:

 ```go
 if e.Header != nil && e.Header.Name != nil && e.Header.Name.Title != nil {